-- The planned end date of the MSc-thesis assignment is determined during the preparation MSc-thesis.
-At the beginning of the graduation period there need to be agreements on at least the nature of the assignment, the planned start date, the manner of guidance and the date on which the final report must be handed in. - The duration of the MSc-thesis preparation corresponds with the applicable study-load of 5 EC.
-The duration of the MSc-thesis corresponds with the applicable study-load of 30 EC. - 3) All agreements (as mentioned above) are formalized in writing. - 4) The graduation lecturer and the graduation supervisor(s) share the responsibility for explicit monitoring of progress during the graduation period. - 5) If the graduation report is handed in (preferably by the agreed date) and is approved, the graduation committee issues a statement that can be used by the student to apply for the final examination (for details: see the MSc-thesis manual for both programmes).
+- 1) The planned end date of the MSc thesis assignment is determined during the preparation MSc thesis.
+At the beginning of the graduation period there need to be agreements on at least the nature of the assignment, the planned start date, the manner of guidance and the date on which the final report must be handed in. - 2) The duration of the Preparation MSc thesis corresponds with the applicable study-load of 5 EC.
+The duration of the MSc thesis corresponds with the applicable study-load of 30 EC. - 3) All agreements (as mentioned above) are formalised in writing. - 4) The UT supervisor and the graduation supervisor(s) share the responsibility for explicit monitoring of progress during the graduation period. - 5) If the graduation report is handed in (preferably by the agreed date) and is approved, the graduation committee issues a statement that can be used by the student to apply for the final examination (for details: see the MSc thesis student guide: https://canvas.utwente.nl/courses/6773).
 If the report is not approved, the graduation committee indicates clearly what additions and/or changes are required.
 A new date is set by which the revised report must be handed in.
 If necessary, this procedure is repeated. - 6) If the graduation committee agrees that the work done by the student is insufficient, they may decide in consultation with the MSc-thesis coordinator of the department, that the student has to do an alternative assignment.
 The same applies if the student fails to hand in a thesis or hands in far too late.

-5.1.3 Members of the graduation committee
+5.1.3 MEMBERS OF THE GRADUATION COMMITTEE

-- 1) The student starts their Preparation MSc-thesis by requesting a conversation with the MScthesis coordinator of the relevant specialisation. - 2) The MSc-thesis coordinator of the relevant specialisation selects a graduation lecturer.
-The graduation lecturer puts together a graduation committee.
-If necessary, he or she also arranges a daily graduation supervisor.
-When the MSc-thesis assignment is carried out externally, the graduation lecturer also makes sure that there is a person in charge of the guidance of the graduate at the external location (external supervisor). - 3) The graduation committee consists of: - a.
-The graduation lecturer; - b.
-The daily graduation supervisor, or a second staff member of the UT if the graduation lecturer is also the daily graduation supervisor; - c.
+- 1) The student starts his or her Preparation MSc thesis by requesting a conversation with the MSc thesis coordinator of the relevant specialisation. - 2) The MSc thesis coordinator of the relevant specialisation selects a UT supervisor.
+The UT supervisor puts together a graduation committee.
+If necessary, he or she also arranges a daily supervisor.
+When the MSc thesis assignment is carried out externally, the UT supervisor also makes sure that there is a person in charge of the guidance of the graduate at the external location (external supervisor). - 3) The graduation committee consists of: - a.
+The UT supervisor; - b.
+The daily supervisor, or a second staff member of the UT if the UT supervisor is also the daily supervisor; - c.
 Possible external member for an advisory role in the assessment. - 4) The graduation committee is responsible for the final assessment.
-The external supervisor has an advisory role only. - 5) The graduation lecturer is a professor, an associate professor (UHD) or a lecturer who is a member of the scientific staff of CE assigned by the Examination Board.
-The graduation supervisor is a staff member, postdoc or PhD student of the UT who acts as the daily supervisor for the graduation assignment if this is not done by the graduation lecturer.
-If the graduation supervisor is a PhD student, the research proposal of the PhD student must have been approved by the Civil Engineering Disciplinary Council. - 6) Professors from other programmes can be assigned by the Examination Board as a graduation lecturer in Civil Engineering.
-The Examination Board will decide in each individual case whether they honour the request, based on, among other things, the relationship between the graduation assignment and the professor's area of expertise. - 7) If required by the nature of the project, the graduation lecturer can extend the committee with eligible experts. - 8) At the request of the responsible graduation lecturer, the Examination Board can make an exception to the requirements for the composition of the graduation committee.
+The external supervisor has an advisory role only. - 5) The UT supervisor is a professor, an associate professor (UHD) or a lecturer who is a member of the scientific staff of CE assigned by the Examination Board.
+The daily supervisor is a staff member, postdoc or PhD student of the UT who acts as the daily supervisor for the MSc thesis if this is not done by the UT supervisor.
+If the daily supervisor is a PhD student, the PhD student must have passed his or her Qualifier. - 6) Professors from other programmes can be assigned by the Examination Board as a UT supervisor in Civil Engineering.
+The Examination Board will decide in each individual case whether they honour the request, based on, among other things, the relationship between the graduation assignment and the professor's area of expertise. - 7) If required by the nature of the project, the UT supervisor can extend the committee with eligible experts. - 8) At the request of the responsible UT supervisor, the Examination Board can make an exception to the requirements for the composition of the graduation committee.

-5.2 Degree
+5.2 DEGREE